popey/popey.com-blog/content/post/2021/01/upgrading-ubuntu.md

 I tend to run Ubuntu on my computers as the primary operating system.
 Given I work for Canonical, this isn't especially surprising.
 However I have run Ubuntu on pretty much everything since 2005 or so - long before I started working at Canonical (in 2011).
 Mostly I will upgrade as each new release comes out, only doing a clean install once in a while.

 I ran GNOME 2 for all the years from 2004 through to Unity being released, then switched to that.
 After Ubuntu switched from Unity to GNOME Shell I went along with that in late 2017, and have mostly been running it ever since.
 I sometimes run other distros in VMs, or play with live environments, but I tend to stick to Ubuntu.
 Not for any company imposed reason - there's a bunch of people at Canonical who run Arch, MacOS or something else.
+I just prefer Ubuntu.

 Every so often I'll have a dally with another distro, but usually return to stock Ubuntu at some point.
 Back in February 2018 I was flying back from a company event in Seattle and decided on a whim to nuke-and-pave my ThinkPad T450, replacing the OS with [KDE Neon](https://neon.kde.org/).
 I hadn't used KDE for a long while, so thought I might give it a whirl.